Mig-uel/data-structures-algorithms/big-o/README.md

 But regardless of the exact number, the number of operations grows roughly proportionally with n.

 "As n grows, the number of operations grows roughly proportionally with n."

+## Introducing Big-O

+Big-O Notation is a way to formalize fuzzy counting.
+It allows us to talk formally about how the runtime of an algorithm grows as the inputs grow.
+It's a way of describing the relationship between the input to a function and how it changes the runtime of that function.

+We don't care about the details, only the broad trends.

+## Big-O Definition

+We say that an algorithm is O(f(n)) if the number of simple operations the computer has to do is eventually less than a constant times f(n), as n increases.

+(as n scales, the runtime scales relative to n)

+- f(n) could be linear (f(n) = n)
+- f(n) could be quadratic (f(n) = n^2)
+- f(n) could be constant (f(n) = 1)
+- f(n) could be something entirely different!

+When we are talking about Big-O, we are talking about the worst-case scenario.
+We are talking about the upper bound of the runtime.

+**Upper Bound**:

+- The worst-case scenario.
+- It an algorithm is O(n), it means that the runtime grows linearly with the input size and it won't be worse than that.
+- If it's O(n^2), it means that the runtime grows quadratically with the input size and it won't be worse than that.
+- Think of the upper bound as a ceiling for runtime growth.

+**Worse-Case Scenario**:

+When we say worse-case scenario, we're talking about the most expensive or slowest performance the algorithm could possibly have, given any input.
+This happens when the input to the algorithm is arranged in the least favorable way for the algorithm to execute efficiently.

+In a linear search, if you are searching for an element in an array of size n, the worse-case scenario is when the element is at the very end of the array or not in the array at all.
+The algorithm would have to iterate through the entire array, checking all n elements, so the runtime would be O(n).

+For a sorting algorithm like Quick Sort, the worse-case scenario happens when the pivot selection is consistently poor (e.g. picking the smallest or largest element in a sorted or reverse-sorted array).
+This would result in a runtime of O(n^2), even though the average case is much better at O(n log n).

+Upper bound is a guarantee that the algorithm will not perform worse than the stated Big-O.
+Worst-case scenario is a specific situation where the algorithm performs at its worst, which may or may not be the upper bound.